sahada07/NLA/README.md

 # NLA Backend

-This repository contains the backend for the NLA project — a Django REST API for managing users, betting, lotto, and related resources.
+This reposjitory contains the backend for the NLA project — a Django REST API for managing users, betting, lotto, and related resources.

 Contents
 - `NLA/` - Django project settings and entrypoints